bytecodealliance/wasmtime/docs/security-sandboxing.md

    implementation access to, which makes traditional stack-smashing attacks targeting return addresses impossible.

- - Pointers, in source langauges which have them, are compiled to offsets into linear memory, so implementations details such as virtual addresses are hidden from applications.
+ - Pointers, in source languages which have them, are compiled to offsets into linear memory, so implementations details such as virtual addresses are hidden from applications.
 And all accesses within linear memory are checked to ensure they stay in bounds.